Clean and sanitize flatware, silverware, cups and glasses with an energy-efficient dishwasher

 • Install a tee on the hot water supply.

 • Measure and cut tubing to the tee.

 • Turn on the water supply, inspect for leaks and tighten the connections.

 • Replace the regular sink drain tailpiece with one that has a side inlet.

 • Connect the drain line to the dishwasher outlet using the hose clamps.

 • Measure the hose and cut it to length so it connects to the inlet with another hose clamp.

-• Match the wires, by connecting white to white, black to black, and green to the ground screw.
+• To complete your dishwasher install, match the wires, by connecting white to white, black to black, and green to the ground screw.

 • If the colors differ, read the manufacturer’s instructions for connecting the wires.